epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-22-examining-bind.markdown

 ### Wrapping and unwrapping

-Functor, Applicative and Monad, can be seen as a concept of wrapping and wrapping data.
+Functor, Applicative and Monad, can be seen as a concept of unwrapping and wrapping data.
 The box that wrap the data could be
 IO, list or the simple Maybe context.